Significantly high institutional ownership implies Poseida Therapeutics' stock price is sensitive to their trading actions

 The top 6 shareholders own 54% of the company

 Ownership research along with analyst forecasts data help provide a good understanding of opportunities in a stock

 If you want to know who really controls Poseida Therapeutics, Inc. (NASDAQ:PSTX), then you'll have to look at the makeup of its share registry.
 With 44% stake, institutions possess the maximum shares in the company.
 Put another way, the group faces the maximum upside potential (or downside risk).

-And so it follows that institutional investors was the group most impacted after the company's market cap fell to US$29b last week after a 3.4% drop in the share price.
-The recent loss, which adds to a one-year loss of 8.0% for stockholders, may not sit well with this group of investors.
+And institutional investors endured the highest losses after the company's share price fell by 13% last week.
+This set of investors may especially be concerned about the current loss, which adds to a one-year loss of 42% for shareholders.
 Also referred to as "smart money", institutions have a lot of sway over how a stock's price moves.
-Hence, if weakness in Cummins' share price continues, institutional investors may feel compelled to sell the stock, which might not be ideal for individual investors.
+As a result, if the decline continues, institutional investors may be pressured to sell Poseida Therapeutics which might hurt individual investors.

-What Does The Institutional Ownership Tell Us About Cummins?
+What Does The Institutional Ownership Tell Us About Poseida Therapeutics?

 While the precise definition of an insider can be subjective, almost everyone considers board members to be insiders.
 The company management answer to the board and the latter should represent the interests of shareholders.
 Notably, sometimes top-level managers are on the board themselves.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.